jeremyary/disc-catalog/README.md

 Prerequisite(s)
 ---------------------------

-Prior to running the app, create a local `.env` file & add your Anthropic API token - credit will be required! (approx 1 cent per query)
+Prior to running the app, create a local `.env` file & add your Anthropic API token - credit will be required as Claude is currently the LLM in use. (approx 1 cent per query)

 ```bash
 touch .env